kenpfowler/vmware-module-signing/README.md

 1. Call the `enroll-vmware-mok.sh` script as superuser
 2. Reboot your machine and enroll your Machine Owner Key (MOK)
 3. Call the `sign-vmware-modules.sh` script as superuser

+## Kernel Updates

+You will have to re-sign the VMware kernel modules each time the kernel is updated.

+Run `sign-vmware-modules.sh` to resign the modules.